roseTech/storycoder.dev/The_Secret_Sea_Meadow/The_Secret_Sea_Meadow_Story.md

 without taking any break?
 How many days, rounded up?
 How many days would Yago have?
 How many days would Zuri have?

-Hint 1: The, way how to solve this, is almost the same as in chapter 1.
+- Hint 1: The, way how to solve this, is almost the same as in chapter 1.
-Hint 2: Take the speed from Xayah without any waves.
+- Hint 2: Take the speed from Xayah without any waves.

-Tags

-Author: Noctiluca
-License: CC BY-NC-SA 4.0
-Coding Level: simple
-Coding Ideas: sum, division, modulo, time
-Story Content: children, animal, water, friendship, adventure Story Genre: fantasy, children